emoses/emoses.org/content/posts/emacs-custom-auth-source.md

 PRs and otherwise deal with the parts of GitHub (or other forges like Gitlab etc.) that aren't part of git proper.

-So, this being Emacs, I set out to fix it.
+So, this being Emacs, I got out my clippers and went yak shaving.

 ## How does this tool work anyway?